PARP Inhibitors Slow Spread of Inherited Breast Cancer Caused by BRCA Mutations.

 About BRCA-mutated Breast Cancer

-Breast cancer is the most common type of cancer in women, with some 250,000 individuals likely to be diagnosed in the U.S. this year About 3 percent of breast cancers are in people who inherited BRCA mutations.
+Breast cancer is the most common type of cancer in women, with some 250,000 individuals likely to be diagnosed in the U.S. this year.
+About 3 to 5 percent of breast cancers are in people who inherited BRCA mutations.
 Mutations in the BRCA gene raise the risk of cancer because they make the body less likely to repair damage to its DNA, making the mutations that lead to cancer more likely.
 There has been a trend in recent years that these women opt for double mastectomies in order to lower their cancer risk.

 About PARP Inhibitors